-HRA valuations were reviewed at 1st April 2013 and the 31st March 2014.
+HRA valuations were reviewed at 1st April 2012 and the 31st March 2013.
 The valuations are based on Stock Valuation for Resource Accounting, a guide issued by CLG.
 This guide incorporates a factor to recognise the specific nature of valuing social housing.
 This factor, which reduces the assessed value, has remained at 25%.
+The impairment figure reflects the Ferrier and Connaught Estates where the Council is undertaking redevelopment programmes, in light of which, the Council's Valuer has assessed that part of the value of this development should be impaired for the purposes of the Statement of Accounts.